univention/guardian/docs/developer-reference/setup.rst

 verify that its dependencies started without error.

-If the docker container and its dependencies are healthy, verify that the ``PathPrefix`` listed in the ``dev-compose.yaml`` configuration matches the URL that nginx or uvicorn uses to serve the application.
+If the docker container and its dependencies are healthy, verify that the ``PathPrefix`` listed in the ``dev-compose.yaml`` configuration matches the URL that nginx or granian uses to serve the application.
 In the case of Keycloak,
 verify the ``KC_HTTP_RELATIVE_PATH`` in the Keycloak Dockerfile.